ERGO-Code/HiGHS/highs/lp_data/UserScale.md

 ### `Highs::changeCostsInterface`

 When costs change, `user_bound_scale` must be applied to the changed costs of non-continuous variables, and `user_cost_scale` must be applied uniformly.

 ### `Highs::changeColBoundsInterface`

 When column bounds change, `user_bound_scale` must be applied to the changed bounds of continuous variables

 ### `Highs::changeRowBoundsInterface`

 When row bounds change, `user_bound_scale` must be applied uniformly to the changed bounds

 ### `Highs::changeCoefficientInterface

 The coefficient is scaled using `user_bound_scale` if is corresponds to a non-continuous variable

 ### `Highs::optionChangeAction`

-When `user_bound_scale` or `user_cost_scale` change, the difference in value must be applied as for a whole model.
+When `user_bound_scale` or `user_cost_scale` change (the difference in) this value must be applied as for a whole model.
+Since this is typically the first application of user scaling, there is a check for infinte bounds or costs, and whichever of `user_bound_scale` and `user_cost_scale` causes then is rejected with an error return.

 ### `Highs::passModel`